Syzygy Theoretic Approach to Horrocks-type Criteria for Vector Bundles: Introduction

-In Section~4, we will go on a syzygy theoretic approach for quasi-Buchsbaum bundles on ${\mathbb P}^3$, which gives rather new method to study a free resolution of vector bundles with simple nonvanishing cohomologies with a different flavor from Section~3.
-Although some results could be worked for any dimension, we will focus on an experimental study for quasi-Buchsbaum bundles on ${\mathbb P}^3$, which shows an interesting relationship from the viewpoint of commutative algebra.
-Our main result, Theorem~\ref{mainth}, not only illustrates the structure of a null-correlation bundles, but also classifies a special class of quasi-Buchsbaum modules.
-Also, we provide some examples having several ring-theorestic properties.
-By studying the behavior of linear systems of parameters, see, e.g, Trung \cite{T}, we will name `nonstandard-Buchsbaum' as a special class of of quasi-Buchsbaum bundles, which regulates a null-correlation bundle.
-Then we will proceed futher study on the construction of quasi-Buchsbaum bundles by using spectral sequences developed in \cite{M1989,MTrieste,M2019} and constructing free resolutions arising from nonvanishing intermediate cohomologies.
+In Section~4, we will take a syzygy theoretic approach for quasi-Buchsbaum bundles on ${\mathbb P}^3$, giving somewhat new method to study a free resolution of vector bundles with simple nonvanishing cohomologies.
+Although some results could be worked in general, we will focus on an experimental study of vector bundles on ${\mathbb P}^3$ with $\dim_k {\rm H}^1_*({\mathcal E})= \dim_k{\rm H}^2_*({\mathcal E})=1$, which shows an interesting relationship from the viewpoint of commutative algebra.
+Our main result, Theorem~\ref{mainth}, classifies such vector bundles.
+By the behaviour of standard linear systems of parameters, see, e.g, Trung \cite{T}, we consider a special class of of quasi-Buchsbaum bundles as `nonstandard-Buchsbaum', which characterizes a null-correlation bundle.
+We will study the structure of vector bundles with simple intermediate cohomologies by using spectral sequences developed in \cite{M1989,MTrieste,M2019} and constructing free resolutions arising from nonvanishing intermediate cohomologies.
+Moreover, in Theorem~\ref{pseudo-Buchsbaum thm} and the following remark, the behaviour of system of parameters is shown to determine the structure of given vector bundles, especially its hyperplane section property.